-When shafts are switched, the corresponding liftplan or tie-up area will also move, and your drawdown pattern will not change.
+When moving or switching shafts, the corresponding liftplan or tie-up area will also move, and your drawdown pattern will not change.

 Hint: Some times it will be easier to rearrange shafts if you increase the number of shafts to one more than actually needed.
 You will then get an empty shaft to switch to, which eliminates the need to swap with an already used shaft.